 Launched in 2017, SOIL (Slow Opportunities to Invest Locally) NC is a revolving loan fund that collects charitable contributions to make 0% loans to small food enterprises throughout North Carolina.

-Over time as loans are repaid and new loans are made – SOIL NC will become a significant and powerful resource to strengthen the local food system in North Carolina.
+Over time as loans are repaid and new loans are made – SOIL NC is a significant and powerful new resource to strengthen the local food system in North Carolina.

 On July 10, 2017, the SOIL NC Fund was pleased to announce the first four loans (3 for $5000, and 1 for $6000) to these deserving small food business owners!